Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference

 Building on the pivotal role of the proton charge radius as both a discriminator between theoretical approaches and a catalyst for progress across diverse areas of physics, the CREMA collaboration is now aiming to measure the ground-state hyperfine splitting (HFS) ~\cite{Nuber2023, amaro_2022} in $\mu$p to address the magnetic properties of the proton~\cite{ruth2024new, antognini_2022, Djukanovic_PhysRevD.110.L011503, Hagelstein2023, LIN2024419}.
 Furthermore, combining the $\mu$p HFS values (both theoretical and experimental) with the corresponding HFS measurements in H~\cite{ESSEN1971, Bullis_PhysRevLett.130.203001} allows for a stringent test of our understanding of hyperfine splitting effects, including challenging higher-order corrections~\cite{IEIDES200163, Pachucki:2024hwi, Pachucki:2025kde}, and provides sensitivity to potential physics beyond the Standard Model~\cite{antognini_2022, Frugiuele2022}.

 The transition under investigation is a magnetic dipole (M1) transition and therefore electric-dipole forbidden, resulting in a low intrinsic transition probability and consequently a limited signal rate.
 Accurate quantification of the laser-induced transition probability is therefore critical.
 To enhance the excitation probability, the laser pulses are injected into a multi-pass cell, which significantly increases the laser fluence within the interaction volume.
-Standard ray-tracing simulations of multi-pass cells can be used to estimate the spatial distributions and average laser fluences~\cite{mirek_fluence}; however, they inherently neglect interference effects between multiple passes.
-Such interference can lead to spatial modulation of the intensity distribution and thus affect saturation behaviour and the transition probability.
+Ray-tracing simulations of multi-pass cells can be used to estimate the spatial distributions and average laser fluences~\cite{mirek_fluence}; however, they inherently neglect wave-interference effects between multiple passes.
+Such interference can lead to spatial modulation of the intensity distribution and thus enhance saturation effects.
 In this work, we provide an upper bound on the reduction of the laser-induced transition probability attributable to interference effects in the multi-pass cell used in the measurement of the HFS in $\mu$p.